The Clemmons Family Farm: A Rare Gem

 Charlotte, Vermont 05445

-Your donations to our arts and culture programs help us to compensate our team of collaborating artists who share their talents and skills with schools and communities.
+Your donations to our arts and culture programs help us to compensate our team of Vermont artists of African descent who share their talents and skills with schools and communities.

-Your donations also help us to keep the Clemmons Family Farm available for enjoyment by the community during scheduled tours and events.
+Your donations also help us to keep the Clemmons farm available for enjoyment by the community during scheduled tours and events.
 The Farm includes 6 historic buildings, 90 acres of prime agricultural soils, and nearly 60 acres of forest and woodlands.
 Preserving the Clemmons Family Farm is about more than saving a beautiful land asset: it is about saving a rare cultural heritage asset for our community, state and nation.
-The farm is one of the handful of African-American owned farms in Vermont and the nation: just 0.4% of all farms in the United States are African-American owned.
+Just 0.4% of all farms in the United States are African-American owned.

-Jack and Lydia Clemmons have owned the farm since 1962-- never selling a single acre out of love for the land and for their vision of retaining it as a place for all people to learn, commune and celebrate around African-American heritage.
+Jack and Lydia Clemmons owned the farm from 1962 to 2023-- keeping the entire property intact for 61 years for the love for the land and for their vision of retaining it as a place for all people to learn, commune and celebrate around African-American heritage.

 Against the backdrop of the dramatic loss of African-American-owned farmland in the United States, this beautiful Vermont farm, imbued with generations of family history and storytelling, is an extraordinary gem.

-Your donations also help us to keep the Clemmons Family Farm available for enjoyment by the community during scheduled tours and events.
+Your donations also help us to keep the Clemmons farm available for enjoyment by the community during scheduled tours and events.
 The Farm includes 6 historic buildings, 90 acres of prime agricultural soils, and nearly 60 acres of forest and woodlands.
 Preserving the Clemmons Family Farm is about more than saving a beautiful land asset: it is about saving a rare cultural heritage asset for our community, state and nation.
-The farm is one of the handful of African-American owned farms in Vermont and the nation: just 0.4% of all farms in the United States are African-American owned.
+Just 0.4% of all farms in the United States are African-American owned.

-Jack and Lydia Clemmons have owned the farm since 1962-- never selling a single acre out of love for the land and for their vision of retaining it as a place for all people to learn, commune and celebrate around African-American heritage.
+Jack and Lydia Clemmons owned the farm from 1962 to 2023-- keeping the entire property intact for 61 years for the love for the land and for their vision of retaining it as a place for all people to learn, commune and celebrate around African-American heritage.

 Against the backdrop of the dramatic loss of African-American-owned farmland in the United States, this beautiful Vermont farm, imbued with generations of family history and storytelling, is an extraordinary gem.